Tools of the Trade

 Hardware: Accessories

-For hardcore figure drawing.
+Wooden Mannequin for hardcore figure drawing.
 To properly learn how to draw people, almost everybody recommends to learn how to simplify human figure into basic geometrical shapes like this.
 These cheap, basic poseable wood manikin figures can make the learning easier.
 They are surprisingly cheap (i got mine for 11€ per figure), large and you can easily use them as home decoration once you no longer need them.

-Keeps your hand warm during harsh cold winters, reduces friction between tablet and your hand and during hot summer saps away sweat which would otherwise hopelessly glue your hand to canvas.
+Drawing Gloves keep your hand warm during harsh cold winters, reduce friction between tablet and your hand and during hot summer sap away sweat which would otherwise hopelessly glue your hand to canvas.
+The only downside is that if anyone sees you using these, your social credit score will plummel down.
+Oh well, art demands sacrifices!

 Nowadays i dont use it since i learned how to draw more relaxed and how to adjust pressure curve in the drawing software so i dont have to push as much to get thick line.